Miguel Vargas Player Props: Dodgers vs. Rockies

 - Vargas hit .170 with a double, a home run and two walks.

-- In four of 18 games last season (22.2%), Vargas picked up an RBI, and three of those games (16.7%) included two or more RBIs.
-He had three or more RBIs in one contest.
+- Vargas picked up an RBI in four of 18 games last season, with multiple RBIs in three of them.
+He drove in three or more runs in one game.

-- He touched home plate in four of his 18 games last season.
+- He touched home plate in four of his 18 games last year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.